Loneliness and social relationships – 14 tips to connect with others

 5. Listen well

-Practice listening.
-Ask questions and really listen to the answers, rather than just waiting for a turn to talk.
-Respond warmly to people’s experiences through your posture, facial expressions and words.
+Practise listening.
+Ask questions and really listen to the answers rather than just waiting for a turn to talk.
+Respond warmly to people’s experiences through your posture, facial expressions, and words.

 6. Rehearse

-Out of practice with chat?
 Spend some time thinking about questions you can use when conversation stalls.
-You might ask if the other person has travelled far, what they like doing in their spare time, or their thoughts on a popular show you both watch.
+You might ask if the other person has travelled far, what they like doing in their spare time, or what their thoughts are on a popular show you both watch.

 7. Say names

 Using someone’s name when you know it demonstrates that you care.
-Asking about their loved ones or picking up on a previous conversation topic shows that you are attentive and interested in what they have to say.
+Offer your name.
+Asking about their loved ones or picking up on a previous conversation shows you are attentive and interested in what they say.

 8. Go offline

 While social media can help us connect with others, it can also lead to disconnection.
-Ensure that you have a healthy offline life by making time for in-person connections.
-Consider inviting trusted online friends to meet in person, building a stronger connection.
+If possible, try to have a healthy offline life by making time for in-person connections.

 9. Chat to strangers

-Unexpected moments of connection greatly improve your mood.
-Share a smile and eye contact with a stranger, or chat to a fellow commuter.
-Rise to the challenge of finding common ground with strangers.
+Unexpected moments of connection can greatly improve your mood.
+Share a smile and eye contact with a stranger or chat with a fellow commuter.

 10. Help